 In today’s technologically advanced era, it is hard to imagine that there are any hidden pockets of the world left.
 It seems like every tree has been studied, every animal named and every mountain climbed.
-And yet, hidden deep in the Amazon, high in the mountains or in the wilds of Siberia there are lost civilizations and jungle tribes that still live separate and isolated from the modern world.
+And yet, hidden deep in the Amazon, high in the mountains or in the wilds of Siberia there are lost civilizations and tribes that still live separate and isolated from the modern world.

 10 Remaining Jungle Tribes That Are Still Isolated from the Modern World